 - Under the dynamic QR Code section, choose Smart Rules as your QR Code type.

-- Select your Device OS and configure accordingly:
+- If you’ve selected Device OS, choose the OS and configure it accordingly:

-- Android → add your Google Play link or mobile content
+- Android → add your Google Play or mobile content URL

-- macOS → set your desktop software or landing page\
+- macOS → set your desktop software or landing page URL

-- Any Other OS → define a usable fallback URL
+- Any other OS → add a usable fallback URL

-- (Optional) For deeper logic, click Add New Rule again to layer with time, location, or scan history conditions.
+- (Optional) To create more advanced rules, click + Add new rule again to layer with time, location, or scan history conditions.

 - Once rules are set, click Next.